ferasawadi/jobs-management/README.md

 ### creating the controller

-simple Spring boot Controller is what we are doing in here.
+A simple Spring boot Controller is what we are doing here.

 ```java